csdms/bmi/paper/paper.md

 For example,
 `@ratliff:2018`
-show that a river model transporting sediment can feed a delta model, which distributes the sediment.
+show that a river model transporting sediment can feed a delta model, which distributes the sediment, while `@hoch:2019` show that coupling hydrologic and hydrodynamic models may sharpen inundation estimate in flood modeling.

 In software engineering,
 an interface is a named set of functions